 Curry powder lends a lot of flavor and a touch of heat to these vibrant sweet potato latkes.
-They’re great with homemade applesauce and sour cream, though it’s even more fun to take a cue from their Indian inspiration and serve them with mango chutney and Cucumber Mint Raita.
+They’re great with homemade applesauce and sour cream, though it’s even more fun to take a cue from their Indian inspiration and serve them with mango chutney and cucumber mint raita.

-- 1/2 cup flour (all-purpose OR white whole wheat)
+- 1/2 cup all-purpose flour

 - 2 1/2 teaspoons curry powder